bioinfomaticsCSU/GapReduce/README.md

 		The fifth column is standard deviation of insert size;
 		The sixth column represents whether the read library is paired-end reads (1 denotes paired-end reads, 0 denotes mate-paired reads);
 		The seventh column denotes which mapping tool will be used, it equals bwa or bowtie2;
-	<draft_sequence.fasta>:
-		The draft sequences of a genome which includes some gaps.

 4) Output: